Guide

 About This Car Loan Calculator

-Getting financing for a new or used car purchase can be daunting, and negotiating a good car loan interest rate is often challenging.
-This car loan calculator will help you determine what kind of loan you can afford, how much a car loan will cost you, and how making a down payment can reduce your car loan payments.
-If you're trading in a car, you can enter the estimated trade-in value to lower your monthly payment.
+Getting financing for a new or used car purchase can be daunting, and negotiating a reasonable car loan interest rate is often challenging.
+This car loan payment calculator can be used for both new and used car loans, and it also takes into account the car sales tax applicable to your province.
+The calculator will help you determine what kind of loan terms you can afford and how much a car loan will cost you.

 Car Loan Payment Formula

-How do you calculate car loan payments?
-To calculate your monthly car loan payment, you will need to know the loan amount, interest rate, and term of the loan.
+To calculate your car loan payment, you will need to know the loan amount, interest rate, the term length of the loan and the payment frequency.

 The car loan payment formula is: